FAQ

 Find travel directions to Bass Coast Festival from Kelowna or Kamloops HERE.

-Entering the Gate
+Entering the gate

-Bring your print-at-home ticket already printed out.
+Have your print-at-home ticket ready and printed out.

 Camping Essentials